Le Jardin des Modes: History and profile

 The magazine was first published in April 1922 as L'Illustration des Modes and aimed to a cutting edge group of fashion passionates.
 The founders were Lucien Vogel and his brother-in-law Michel de Brunhoff.
 It offered a mix of beautiful illustrations, pattern making examples and cooking recipes.
 In 1923 the magazine was acquired by Condé Nast.

-From June 1940 until September 1944 during the German occupation the magazine stopped being published.
+The magazine published the first four Babar stories between 1931 and 1934, wrote by Jean de Brunhoff brother of the magazines editor Michel de Brunhoff.

+Le Jardin des Modes did not publish its September and October 1939 issues due to the Phoney War, however resumed publication from November after permission from Condé Nast.
+However in June 1940 publication was suspended again and did not restart until 1944.

 In the 1950s the magazine took the lead, making it the reference for ready to wear.
 Its title changed to Jardin des Modes during this period.

 In 1954 the publishers Hachette bought it out and Jacques Moutin (from 1948 till 1961) becomes the creative director.
 A number of then unknown but soon to be famous photographers like Frank Horvat (from 1957), Jeanloup Sieff (from 1959), and Helmut Newton (from 1961) were published there.

 Due to a severe financial crisis in the late 1960s, the magazine stopped being published in 1971.
 From 1977 to 1979 it was published again, with Milton Glaser as the art director.
 Jardin des Modes was a reference for the haute couture and ready to wear trends as well as being the place to find news about fashion, photography, design, architecture and art until 1997 when it ceased publication.